 Social security contributions: The social security regime applies to local and foreign nationals.
 According to the unified social insurance and pension law, the applicable contribution rate is 29.75%, with 11% as the employee share and 18.75% as the employer share.
-The minimum and maximum monthly salary caps are EGP 1,400 and EGP 9,400, respectively.
+The minimum and maximum monthly salary capsor the year 2024 are EGP 2,000 and EGP 12,600, respectively.
 Certain allowances, including those payable for transportation, travel, meals, and accommodation, may be excluded from the salary cap, provided the total allowances do not exceed 25% of the contribution salary.